ThatGuyJamal/Learning-Code/README.md

 Hey Everyone!
 This is just a repo to log my different learnings in porgraming languages.

+No projects are located here, for project info view [here](https://github.com/ThatGuyJamal)

 ## Languages and FrameWorks

 Bellow are just a few langs I have my eye on.